Jimmy-Zhang13798/fduthesis/README.md

-# Fudan Thesis Template (See Chinese below)
+# Fudan Thesis Template, Enhanced version (See Chinese below)

 To improve the success rate of blind reviews, our school has strengthened format checks in 2024.

 As a result, we have compiled this most refined version to date.
+The formatting details almost perfectly meet the school's requirements.

 [Modified based on Xiangdong Zeng’s fduthesis](https://github.com/stone-zeng/fduthesis)